laryn/wsclient/README.txt

 Web Service Client Module (wsclient)
 ------------------------------------
-by Klaus Purer, klaus.purer@epiqo.com and Wolfgang Ziegler, nuppla@zites.net
+by Klaus Purer (klausi), klaus.purer@epiqo.com and Wolfgang Ziegler (fago), wolfgang.ziegler@epiqo.com

 WSClient provides an interface to consume external web services.
 It focuses on integrating web service operations as Rules actions, but can also be used as data